ProtixIT/dataclass-binder/README.md

 class Config:
     database_url: str
     port: int
+    verbose: bool
 ```

+The `float` type can be used to bind floating point numbers.
+Support for `Decimal` is not there at the moment but would be relatively easy to add, as `tomllib`/`tomli` has an option for that.

+### Defaults

 Fields can be made optional by assigning a default value.
 Using `None` as a default value is allowed too: